 - 75,000 square feet of greenhouse space on the St. Paul campus

-- 54 plant species that the department is currently breeding
+- The department is currently breeding 54 plant species

 Take a tour!
 Visits are scheduled on Mondays and Fridays through the CFANS admissions office.
 You’ll be able to tour through all the facilities, visit both campuses, and speak with a faculty member in horticultural science.